swgoldtw/see-uk-soon/src/content/article/future-of-css-modern-layout.md

 featured: false
 ---

-# The Future of CSS: Modern Layout Techniques

 CSS has evolved dramatically in recent years.
 Gone are the days of clearfix hacks, float-based layouts, and complex positioning workarounds.
 Modern CSS provides powerful, intuitive tools for creating sophisticated layouts with clean, maintainable code.

 ## The Evolution of CSS Layout